 If you are using a mobility device, the driver will help you board the train by placing a ramp between the platform and the first door of the front carriage.

 When you reach your destination station, if you require it, the driver will use a ramp to help you off the train.

-To help the driver, it is best to write your destination on a note and hand to to the driver when you board the train.
+You may wish to write your destination on a note and hand to to the driver when you board the train.
 At a Premium Station you can get a note from the customer service centre before you travel.
 If you are at an unstaffed station, you can use your own note.
 Drivers also carry their own notepads.

 For information about mobility aid specifications (including wheelchairs, scooters or motorised vehicles), see Mobility aids.

 Accessible train stations

 All metropolitan train stations (except Heyington Station) are wheelchair-accessible.
 Some metropolitan stations have ramps to enter the station and platforms.
 However, some stations require people with a mobility aid to be assisted to access them.

 There are lifts at stations including Box Hill, Boronia, Coolaroo, Dandenong, Epping, Flinders Street, Footscray, Laverton, North Melbourne, Nunawading, Watergardens, South Morang, Southern Cross, Williams Landing and all City Loop stations.
 To see if your station has a lift, view the Stations page.

 If you are travelling in a group and travelling from a Premium Station, please call the station ahead of time.

 For further information on accessible transport services, contact PTV on 1800 800 007.